videojs/videojs-contrib-ads/docs/developer/states.md

 ![](ad-states.png)

+Ad states are yellow and content states are blue.
+If the current state is an ad state, the plugin is in ad mode.

 Many methods in the public API are implemented by inspecting the current state.
 The current state instance should not be inspected directly by integrations.

 States are implemented as classes with a 3-tiered inheritance hierarchy.
-All states are children of either `AdState` or `ContentState`.
-In turn, `AdState` and `ContentState` are children of `State`.
+All states extend either `AdState` or `ContentState`.
+In turn, `AdState` and `ContentState` extend `State`.

-## BeforePreroll
+## BeforePreroll (extends ContentState)

 The initial state.
 On source change, contrib-ads returns to this state for the new source.
-This state is not an ad state because content playback has not been blocked by the ad plugin yet.
+This state is not an ad state because content playback has not been requested yet, therefor playback has not been blocked by the ad plugin yet.

 <script>
 Diagram(